 We realize this an extremely difficult time for everyone and want to assure you that the Greenwich Department of Human Services is here to assist in any possible way.
-Although the Greenwich Town Hall is currently closed to visitors, case managers are available to assist you and if needed can schedule an appointment to speak with you.
+Town services are operating in a limited capacity.
+Town Hall is currently open to visitors by appointments only.
+Case managers are available to assist you and if needed can schedule an appointment to speak with you.
 Please feel free to call us at 203-622-3800 and leave your name and telephone number as well as the reason for your call.
 We will get back to you within 24 hours during our normal business hours of 8:30am-4:30pm Monday- Friday.

 As always if you have an emergency, please call 911.